seay28/datasharingframework.github.io/docs/src/v1.7.0/maintain/fhir/configuration.md

 ### DEV_DSF_FHIR_DEBUG_LOG_MESSAGE_CURRENTUSER
 - **Property:** dev.dsf.fhir.debug.log.message.currentUser
 - **Required:** No
-- **Description:** To enable logging of the currently requesting user set to `true`.
+- **Description:** To enable logging of the currently requesting user set to `true`
-- **Recommendation:** This debug function should only be activated during development.
-WARNNING: Confidential information may be leaked via the debug log!
+- **Recommendation:** This debug function should only be activated during development; WARNNING: Confidential information may be leaked via the debug log!
 - **Default:** `false`

 ### DEV_DSF_FHIR_DEBUG_LOG_MESSAGE_DBSTATEMENT
 - **Property:** dev.dsf.fhir.debug.log.message.dbStatement
 - **Required:** No
-- **Description:** To enable logging of DB queries set to `true`.
+- **Description:** To enable logging of DB queries set to `true`
-- **Recommendation:** This debug function should only be activated during development.
-WARNNING: Confidential information may be leaked via the debug log!
+- **Recommendation:** This debug function should only be activated during development; WARNNING: Confidential information may be leaked via the debug log!
 - **Default:** `false`

 ### DEV_DSF_FHIR_DEBUG_LOG_MESSAGE_WEBSERVICEREQUEST
 - **Property:** dev.dsf.fhir.debug.log.message.webserviceRequest
 - **Required:** No
-- **Description:** To enable logging of webservices requests set to `true`.
+- **Description:** To enable logging of webservices requests set to `true`
-- **Recommendation:** This debug function should only be activated during development.
-WARNNING: Confidential information may be leaked via the debug log!
+- **Recommendation:** This debug function should only be activated during development; WARNNING: Confidential information may be leaked via the debug log!
 - **Default:** `false`